bcs-iitk/bcs-iitk.github.io/_includes/about.md

 <br><br>
 <h5>Talks/ Lectures</h5>
-We organize taks and sessions with people who are working in this similar area, this includes talks by professors, Post-Docs, PhDs, and any other experienced individual.
+We organize talks and sessions with people who are working in this similar area, this includes talks by professors, Post-Docs, PhDs, and any other experienced individual.
 We also conduct lectures and workshops to provide the necessary background to newbies.